elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Cert-manager upgraded to version 0.14.1
 - BaseOS image on Exoscale, Citycloud, Safespring and AWS contains Kubernetes controlplane container images.
+- Customer admin now has view access to the falco namespace.